 Where condensation is present within a bedroom or lounge environment, boost extract is undesirable and therefore the preferred solution is a Kenwood Heat Recovery ventilator©.

 This is an ideal solution, as this provides quiet, trickle ventilation, whilst maintaining up to 80% heat recovery, reducing heat loss and minimising running costs

 This compact system provides an input of tempered dry air, whilst gently removing damp, moisture laden air to the external environment.
-The unit is very quiet in operation and can also be fitted with a night sensor to prevent operation during darkness when occupants are sleeping.
+The unit is very quiet in operation and provides an excellent method of dealing with condensation.

 Kenwood Positive Pressure Ventilation System (Suitable for flats)